section-engineering-education/engineering-education/articles/creating-professional-email/index.md

 ### Adding Shared Mailboxes/Group Aliases

 An email like `hello@yourdomain.com`  could be used by multiple users but sharing the same account can lead to temporary bans due to high usage.
-The solution is domain aliases or how Office365 refers to its shared mailboxes.
-You log in to your existing GSuite or Office365 account and can access and send emails as the hello email.
+The solution is called "domain aliases" with GSuite or "shared mailboxes" with Office365.
+You log in to your existing GSuite or Office365 account and can access and send emails as the hello@ email.

 You can have an unlimited number of aliases and it doesn’t cost you a penny.
 However, you need a GSuite user for every person that wants to access the shared mailbox.

-GSuite has three types of aliases, user, group, and domain.
-A user alias (setup in Users > username > User information > Email aliases) is an alternate username for one GSuite user can't be used multiple times.
+GSuite has three types of aliases: user, group, and domain.
+A user alias (setup in Users > username > User information > Email aliases) is an alternate username for one GSuite user, and can't be used multiple times.
 An example would be `trent@trent.com` instead of `trentdobbs@trent.com` that was used to create the account.
 A domain alias (setup in Domains > Manage domains) is for the `@yourdomain.com` part of the email address.
 It allows you to add another domain so you can send and receive emails from multiple domains.

 A group alias is similar to Office 365's shared mailboxes (multiple users sharing the same email) and the one that this tutorial will guide you through.
 You have to group GSuite users together first and then set an alias for the group.